 - Seat Width: 20 in of each cushion

-- Frame Construction: The cushions are supported by a web matrix suspended between the steelwork
+- Frame Construction: The cushions are removable and supported by a web matrix suspended between the steelwork

 - Assembly Requirements: None required, it comes fully assembled